karahanbuhan/pngme/README.md

 ### Finding messages
 To find messages, you can use `pngme print file.png`

 This will list all the chunks so be aware.
-Data of the image is also in chunks and you will not be able to read them because of they are not UTF-8 texts.
+Data of the image is also in chunks and you will not be able to read them because they are not UTF-8 texts.

 ### Removing messages
 To remove message (chunk), you can use `pngme remove file.png chNk`

-You can accidentally delete your image if you would remove image data chunks.
+You can accidentally delete your image if you were to remove the image data chunks.
 Only remove the messages you created!
-If there is duplication of chunk types, this command will remove the first one.
+If there is duplication of chunk types, this command will remove the first one so beware.

 ### I don't understand, please help me!
 Run the executable for help as: `pngme --help`